BUS4498/BUS4498_Team_Build/README.md

 **BUS 4498 Team Build**

+> **Problem to be solved**: [Please briefly describe the business or organization problem your system aims to solve.
+Make sure to point out a rough baseline (e.g., attend-to-registration rate at 40% in our hackathon scenario) in your problem statement.]

-> Replace every bracketed prompt below with your team's information.
-Delete this instruction and any unused placeholder text before committing the completed charter.
+*Replace every bracketed prompt below with your team's information.
+Delete this instruction and any unused placeholder text before committing the completed charter.*

 ## Team Charter